Mendocino LAFCo Homepage

 - The Commission’s next regular scheduled meeting is June 6, 2016.
 See the meeting schedule and documents.

 - Mendocino LAFCo regular meetings are recorded and may be viewed online at Mendocino County's YouTube channel here.

-- Register now for two upcoming special district workshops being provided at no charge by Mendocino LAFCo and CSDA.
+- Register now for an upcoming special district workshop being provided at no charge by Mendocino LAFCo and CSDA.
 Click here to view and download the registration form.